banderas328/python_files_crypt/README.md

 text files. here you can add ONLY!!!
 16 characters strings line by line. or 48 characters . not 15,27,31 etc. only 16 or 48 characters lenght.

-i am thinking its not necessary to write manual. i think it is enought easy to use. but if you have some questions you can ask me at banderas328@yandex.ru
+i am think its not necessary to write manual. i think it is enought easy to use. but if you have some questions you can ask me at banderas328@yandex.ru

 remeber project is 100% free . but i will happy if you donate some bitcoins on wallet 33bkk1PoiU7C1eAzQtKeznRTwo6pfyCjKg